Advanced Assessment Question: Label Image with Drag and Drop

 Next, select the Fill in the Blanks (Cloze) category from the options on the left, then select Label image with drag & drop.

-• Compose Question: Type question prompt into this field.
+• Type the stem of the question into this field

 • You have many formatting options from the Rich Text toolbar, including changing the font size, adding tables, using math symbols, adding multimedia, and more!
 Click here for more information on the different functions of the Rich Text toolbar.

-• Image Preview: Select Edit to upload an image as the label template
+• Select Edit to upload an image as the label template

-• Response containers: Drag the numbered response fields into their appropriate positions.
+• Drag the numbered response fields into their appropriate positions.
+You can add additional boxes by clicking anywhere on the image.

 • Pointers: Choose to add an arrow to any response container.
 Options are None (default), Top, Right (shown in image above), Bottom, Left.